zircote/swagger-php/docs/annotations.rst

 AllowableValues
 ******************

 .. note:: The `AllowableValues` annotation provides support for Enumerations as well as Range limits.
-This annotation may exist in either `Parameter`_ definitions the exists within an `Operation`_ definition or as an augmentation to the `Property`_ annotation with in models.
+This annotation may exist in either `Parameter`_ definitions within an `Operation`_ definition, or as an augmentation to the `Property`_ annotation within models.

 **Attributes**
 Types Supported: ``LIST`` || ``RANGE``